M0M0KO/academicpages/_pages/about.md

 ## At a Glance

-I am a postgraduate student passionate about the intersection of medical image analysis and embodied intelligence.
-My academic journey began with computer vision and object detection, and I am now transitioning into the exciting field of embodied AI systems that can interact meaningfully with the physical world.
-I aim to bridge my experience in medical imaging with emerging knowledge in robotics and embodied intelligence to develop AI systems that can help solve real-world challenges.
+I am a postgraduate student with medical image analysis experience, interested in embodied AI.
+My academic journey began with computer vision and object detection during my undergraduate studies, and I am now eager to explore the exciting field of embodied AI.
+I'm currently learning about systems that can interact meaningfully with the physical world while continuing to build on my experience.

 <div class="highlight-box">
   <div class="highlight-item">